Aliases for YWHAB Gene

 Previous HGNC Symbols for YWHAB Gene

 This gene encodes a protein belonging to the 14-3-3 family of proteins, members of which mediate signal transduction by binding to phosphoserine-containing proteins.
 This highly conserved protein family is found in both plants and mammals.
 The encoded protein has been shown to interact with RAF1 and CDC25 phosphatases, suggesting that it may play a role in linking mitogenic signaling and the cell cycle machinery.
 Two transcript variants, which encode the same protein, have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for YWHAB Gene

-YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein, Beta) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include enzyme binding and protein C-terminus binding.
+YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Beta) is a Protein Coding gene.
+Diseases associated with YWHAB include Chlamydia and Eosinophilic Meningitis.
+Among its related pathways are RET signaling and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
 An important paralog of this gene is YWHAZ.